ddev/ddev/docs/users/step-debugging.md

 * `ddev ssh` and try the `telnet host.docker.internal 9000` again.
 It should connect.
 If not, maybe PhpStorm is not listening, or not configured to listen on port 9000?
 * Check to make sure that Xdebug is enabled.
 You can use `php -i | grep Xdebug` inside the container, or use any other technique you want that gives the output of `phpinfo()`, including Drupal's admin/reports/status/php.
 You should see `with Xdebug v2.9.6, Copyright (c) 2002-2020` and `php -i | grep "xdebug.remote_enable"` should give you `xdebug.remote_enable: On`.
 * Set a breakpoint in the first relevant line of the index.php of your project and then visit the site in a browser.
 It should stop at that first line.
-* If you are using PhpStorm inside WSL2 (or perhaps other Linux configurations), under Help→ Edit Custom VM Options, add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PHPStorm listen for Xdebug using IPV4; the Linux version of PHPStorm seems to default to using only IPV6.
+* If you are using PhpStorm inside WSL2 (or perhaps other Linux configurations), under `Help→ Edit Custom VM Options`, add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PhpStorm listen for Xdebug using IPV4; the Linux version of PhpStorm seems to default to using only IPV6.